N8Brooks/deno_aoc/README.md

 - [Proposal Record Tuple](https://github.com/tc39/proposal-record-tuple) - This
   would be enormously useful for hashing coordinates.
-There's also a time or two where hashable objects could be useful for identifying counts.
+There's also a time or two where hash-able `Object`s could be useful for identifying counts.
 - [Proposal Iterator Helpers](https://github.com/tc39/proposal-iterator-helpers) -
   Bringing a lot of `Array` operations to iterables bring a convenience.
 Right now the `generator_helpers` module is used to achieve this for generators in